 What are the top skills employers look for in nursing degree graduates in Pittsburgh?

-Employers in Pittsburgh value nursing graduates who demonstrate strong clinical skills paired with effective communication.
-According to the Pennsylvania State Nurses Association, practical experience with patient care and proficiency in electronic health records are highly sought after.
-Attention to detail and critical thinking are essential, especially in high-demand hospitals like UPMC and Allegheny Health Network.
+Employers in Pittsburgh highly value nursing graduates who demonstrate strong clinical skills combined with effective communication.
+According to the Pennsylvania Center for Nursing Workforce, practical experience in patient care and critical thinking are essential for success in local healthcare settings.

 How to find internships in Pittsburgh relevant to a nursing degree?